80at8/dhcp-batcher/README.md

 * small memory footprint (8.0 MB! for the batcher and proxy), and easy deployment
 * run concurrent instances with different parameters to support multiple proxy subnets etc.
 * proxy works with single interface or multi-interface NICs, improve edge security by running a proxy in front of your production dhcp servers!
+* no conf files to mess with, use command line switches and a shell script, or dockerize it if you like.